kubernetes-sigs/cluster-api/docs/developer/releasing.md

 1. Review the draft release on GitHub.
 Pay close attention to the `## :question: Sort these by hand` section, as it contains items that need to be manually sorted.
 1. Publish the release

+## Update Netlify for Cluster API book

+_Note: Only requried for new major and minor releases._

+Get someone with Netlify access to do the following:

+1. Trigger `renew certificate` on Netlify UI.
+1. Change production branch on Netlify UI to the newest release branch.
+1. Trigger a re-deploy on Netlify UI for book to point to the new release-branch.

 ## Homebrew

 1. Publish `clusterctl` to Homebrew by bumping the version in [clusterctl.rb](https://github.com/Homebrew/homebrew-core/blob/master/Formula/clusterctl.rb).